Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 What are the risks of oligohydramnios?

 Your baby's lungs may not develop correctly.
-He may be born smaller than expected.
+He or she may be born smaller than expected.
 The umbilical cord may be pinched.
-This may prevent oxygen from getting to his brain and can cause brain damage.
-Your baby may breathe in meconium (his first bowel movement) during delivery.
+This may prevent oxygen from getting to his or her brain and can cause brain damage.
+Your baby may breathe in meconium (his or her first bowel movement) during delivery.
 This can be life-threatening.
 Meconium may stain the amniotic fluid.
-He may be born with clubfoot, or the bridge of his nose may be flattened.
+He or she may be born with clubfoot, or the bridge of his or her nose may be flattened.
 You may need to have a cesarean section (C-section).
 You may have a miscarriage or stillbirth.

 What can I do to care for myself until delivery?